The New IRS Mileage Rate For 2023: Everything You Need to Know

 What Declaring Mileage Looks Like in Practice

 John owns a construction company and uses his Ford F150 solely for business purposes.
 Since he drives so much for work during the year, he definitely plans on taking a deduction come tax time.
-He keeps track of all of his business miles on MileIQ on his phone and finds that he drove 4,000 miles through the whole year: 2,000 in the first half and 2,000 in the latter half of the year.
+He keeps track of all of his business miles on MileIQ on his phone and finds that he drove 4,000 miles through the whole year in 2022: 2,000 in the first half and 2,000 in the latter half of the year.

 He’ll use both the initial mileage rate of 58.5 cents plus the 62.5 cents per mile adjustment to figure out how much of a deduction he can take.